ManikMaity/Learn-ReactJS/broCode-react/README.md

 ```

 ### Mini project - windown resize text
-- If we just add the event listener inside the componet function it will add same event listener many time whenever component rerender.
+- If we just add the event listener inside the component function, it will add the same event listener many times whenever the component re-renders.
 ```js
     window.addEventListener("resize", () => {
         changeSize();